-From 1963 to 1965, two lovers carried out the unthinkable abuse, torture, and murder of five English children in what is now known as the Moors murders.
-Though Myra Hindley and Ian Brady’s crimes sent shock waves across the Western world, there is still a ton of mystery regarding the whereabouts of the couple’s third victim, Keith Bennett.
-And with Hindley’s death in 2002 — and Brady’s health rapidly declining — time is ticking to provide the 12-year-old’s family with closure.
+From 1963 to 1965, two lovers carried out the unthinkable abuse, torture, and murder of five English children in what is now known as the Moors Murders.
+Though Myra Hindley and Ian Brady’s crimes sent shock waves across the Western world, there is still a ton of mystery regarding the whereabouts of the remains of the couple’s third victim, Keith Bennett.
+And with Hindley’s death in 2002 and Brady’s in 2017, it’s less and less likely that the 12-year-old’s family will get any closure.

 Timeline of Killings

-Five children — ranging in age from ten to 17 — were abducted then subjected to abuse at the hands of Hindley and Brady.
-16-year-old Pauline Reade was their first victim, who was beaten, raped, and stabbed before having her throat slit.
+Five children — ranging in age from 10 to 17 — were abducted then subjected to abuse at the hands of Hindley and Brady.
+Sixteeen-year-old Pauline Reade was their first victim, who was beaten, raped, and stabbed before having her throat slit.
 Months later, the duo struck again one evening in November 1963.
-According to the Daily Star, the pair took 12-year-old John Kilbride from a market town, then raped and killed him — taking one of his shoes.
+According to the Daily Star, the pair took 12-year-old John Kilbride from a market town, then raped and killed him — saving one of his shoes.

-Lesley Anne Downey, their youngest victim, was taken from a fair to their home and was tied up, stripped, and forced to be photographed.
+Lesley Anne Downey, their youngest victim, was taken from a fair to their home and was tied up, stripped, and forced to pose for photographs.
 From there, she was strangled and buried in a shallow grave with little to no evidence left behind.

 However, a careless oversight during their fifth and final murder led to their capture.
 Brady had gotten close to David Smith, the husband of Hindley’s sister.
 Not seeing him as a threat, the pair allowed the 17-year-old to witness the brutal slaying of 17-year-old Edward Evans with an ax.
-Smith stayed for dinner — where a confident Brady told him all about his previous murders — then escaped to call police who later found the body wrapped in plastic in a spare bedroom.
+Smith stayed for dinner — where a confident Brady told him all about his previous murders.
+Smith then escaped to call police who later found Evans’ body wrapped in plastic in a spare bedroom.

 In May 1966, Brady was sentenced to life for the murders of Kilbride, Downey, and Evans.
 Though Hindley had characterized herself as an unwilling participant, she was also sentenced to life for Downey and Edwards’ slayings.
 However, Brady was transferred to Ashworth Hospital in 1985 after being found criminally insane, according to the Daily Mail.

-As of 2013, Brady was fed via a feeding tube as he wants to die and went on a hunger strike, the BBC reports.
-He also claims that he faked a schizophrenia diagnosis during testimony and is indeed mentally sound.
+Toward the end of his life, Brady was fed via a feeding tube as went on a hunger strike, the BBC reports.
+He also claimed that he faked a schizophrenia diagnosis during testimony and is indeed mentally sound.